91% of customers say they’d give referrals, and only 11% of salespeople ask for referrals, according to a study by The Brevet Group.

 Figuring out what works best for your practice takes trial and error.

 For those of you who have simply stopped asking for referrals, you need to make it part of your week.
 Just like you might follow an ideal work week, the process of asking for referrals should be no different.
-Build this activity into your workflow, add it to your calendar, make it a habit, and you’ll be building your referral practice in no time.
+Build this activity into your workflow, add it to your calendar, make it a habit, and you’ll be stacking up referrals once again.

 Determine a specific time(s) each year to best prioritize and integrate this into your routine: